You must be signed in to read the rest of this article.

 4) Check the sealant with an explorer for proper placement and polymerization.
 Check occlusion with articulating paper and check interproximal contacts with floss.
 If sealant material is present interproximal, use a scaler to remove excess.
 If occlusion is high, use a slow-speed rotary bur such as a no. 4 round or no. 8 round bur.
 Recheck the occlusion again.
 Sealants should be checked at each annual dental examination for retention.

-Whether for exercise, competition, or the simple enjoyment of recreational activity, increasing numbers of health-conscious Americans are involved in sporting activities.
-Approximately 30 million children participates in various sports programs and another 80 million are involved in unsupervised recreational sports.
+Whether for exercise, competition or the simple enjoyment of recreational activity, increasing numbers of health-conscious Americans are involved in sporting activities.
+Approximately 30 million children participate in various sports programs and another 80 million are involved in unsupervised recreational sports.
 Dentistry plays a large role in treating oral and craniofacial injuries resulting from sporting activities.

 All athletes constitute a population that is extremely susceptible to dental trauma.
 Dental injuries are the most common type of orofacial injury.
 An athlete has a 10% chance of receiving an orofacial injury every season of play.
 It is estimated that mouthguards prevent between 100,000 and 200,000 oral injuries per year in professional football alone.
 The American Academy of Pediatric Dentistry and the American Dental Association recommend a mouthguard for all children and youth participating in any organized sports activities.